jac459/metadriver/README.md

 Simple drivers will have very simple device files but expect a bit more complexity for advanced interactions.

 The target for this driver is to create a set of "device files" in order to continue to support many new devices when the Neeo cloud will close.

+In terms of architecture, this driver is based on 4 main parts:
+Meta.js:constitutes the glue with neeo api to create the graphical side (kind of MVC).
+Metacontroller.js: It is the main engine including a basic syntaxique engine interpreting the device.json file in order to create the desired behaviors
+Processingmanager.js: This is the glue to the outside world.
+Depending of the device maker choice it will trigger different techniques in order to interact with the actual device to be controlled.
+It contains both the communication protocole and the data retrieval strategy (xpath, jsonpath, regex).
+It is a kind of strategy pattern.
+Variables Vault.js: this vault contains all the data manipulated by the devuces created as well as the callback to be called when a value is changed (kind of observer pattern).
+It also contains the persistency logic.

 ## How to use